FakhriAl-farobi/cust-profiling/README.md

 # Customer Profiling & Behavioral Analysis

-End-to-end analytical pipeline transforming raw transaction data into actionable business intelligence.
-This project covers the complete data lifecycle: from data cleaning and pipeline architecture, to advanced feature engineering (RFM + behavioral metrics), unsupervised machine learning, and deployment via an interactive web dashboard.
+This project includes a platform for customer profiling from transaction data.
+RFM is used to discover large clusters, while unsupervised machine learning algorithms are used to uncover micro-behaviors as customer subclusters.

 ## Key Features